President Jimmy Carter Confirms Willie Nelson Smoked Weed On White House Roof

 Nelson was at the White House getting set to perform a concert on the lawn which included singing a duet with First Lady Rosalyn Carter.
 That night, before Nelson went to bed, he climbed on the roof of the White House and smoked a joint with Chip Carter who was 28 years old at the time.

-Jimmy Carter: Rock & Roll President is an upcoming movie set to release September 9, 2020.
-The film focuses on how rock music helped propel the former President into the White House, and the significant role that music has played in President Carter’s life and work.
+The film Jimmy Carter: Rock & Roll President was released September 9, 2020 and focused on how rock music helped propel the former President into the White House, and the significant role that music has played in President Carter’s life and work.

 Check out a clip of the movie below where President Carter admits to the story about Willie Nelson.